wp-plugins/ik-facebook/readme.txt

 5. This is the Plugin Status & Help Tab.
 This tab provides example shortcodes, a quick summary of some important settings, and other means of help and support.

 == Changelog ==

+= 2.5.5 =
+* Feature: ability to control where photos link.

 = 2.5.4 =
 * Fix: address CSS issue in Blue Theme.